PageRank: SERP rank

 The search engine results page (SERP) is the actual result returned by a search engine in response to a keyword query.
 The SERP consists of a list of links to web pages with associated text snippets, paid ads, featured snippets, and Q&A. The SERP rank of a web page refers to the placement of the corresponding link on the SERP, where higher placement means higher SERP rank.
 The SERP rank of a web page is a function not only of its PageRank, but of a relatively large and continuously adjusted set of factors (over 200).
 Search engine optimization (SEO) is aimed at influencing the SERP rank for a website or a set of web pages.

 Positioning of a webpage on Google SERPs for a keyword depends on relevance and reputation, also known as authority and popularity.
 PageRank is Google's indication of its assessment of the reputation of a webpage: It is non-keyword specific.
 Google uses a combination of webpage and website authority to determine the overall authority of a webpage competing for a keyword.
 The PageRank of the HomePage of a website is the best indication Google offers for website authority.

 After the introduction of Google Places into the mainstream organic SERP, numerous other factors in addition to PageRank affect ranking a business in Local Business Results.
 When Google elaborated on the reasons for PageRank deprecation at Q&A #March 2016, they announced Links and Content as the Top Ranking Factors.
 RankBrain had earlier in October 2015 been announced as the #3 Ranking Factor, so the Top 3 Factors have been confirmed officially by Google.

 Google directory PageRank

 The Google Directory PageRank was an 8-unit measurement.
-Unlike the Google Toolbar, which shows a numeric PageRank value upon mouseover of the green bar, the Google Directory only displayed the bar, never the numeric values.
+Unlike the Google Toolbar, which showed a numeric PageRank value upon mouseover of the green bar, the Google Directory only displayed the bar, never the numeric values.
 Google Directory was closed on July 20, 2011.